yuejiangw/226wyj.github.io/pages/about.md

 Hi, there.

-My name is WU Yuejiang, a MSCS student in NYU.
+My name is WU Yuejiang, a software engineer at [Indeed, inc](https://www.indeed.com/).

 I admire the art of elegant coding, and I keep learning to achieve that.